mypancho/Cosmos-Pancho-Server-Manager/readme.md

 Port 4242 is a UDP port used for the Constellation VPN.

 Make sure you expose the right ports (by default 80 / 443).
-It is best to keep those ports intacts, as PSM is meant to run as your reverse proxy.
+It is best to keep those ports intacts, as Pancho Server Manager is meant to run as your reverse proxy.

 You also need to keep the docker socket mounted, as PSM needs to be able to manage your containers.